daniel-molina/visualequation/doc/UI.md

 The default readline keybinding for this command, M-n, is used as C-DOWN (see basic basic movements).
 #### Manipulating subequations
-##### end-of-file (C-d)
+##### end_of_file (SHIFT-C-d)
-Exit Visual Equation if equation is a VOID, discarding the kill ring and the undo list.
+Exit Visual Equation if equation is a PVOID, discarding the kill ring and the undo list.

+> **Note**: Even if it "Delete supeq" has no sense when equation is a PVOID,
+> I consider risky that Visual Equation quits by pressing too many times the
+> C-d unintentionally.
-##### delete-char (C-d)
+##### delete_char (M-C-d)
+*   If there is no gsymb to the right of the cursor (supposing effsel is selected), do nothing.
-*   If next mate do not exist, do nothing.
+*   Elif it is a TVOID, do nothing.
-*   Elif selectio is a non-last juxted of a juxt-block, delete juxted to the right.
+*   Elif it is a last juxted and not orimode, replace it with a TVOID.
-*   Elif next mate exists and it is not a VOID, move it to the right of selection as a juxted or several juxteds if it was a juxt-block.
-Leave a VOID in the original position of the mate.
+*   Elif it is a juxted, vanish it.
-*   Elif there exists a mate to the right which is not a VOID, replace the (VOID) mate to the left of that mate with it and leave a VOID in its original position.
+*   Elif it is not a PVOID, replace it with a PVOID.
 *   Else, do nothing.

-It saves deleted mates on the kill ring (readline do that when a numeric argument is passed, even if that is not documented).
+> **Note**: This is the most conservative deletion command.
+It cannot join
+> different words as readline equivalent can do, but there are plenty of other
+> commands for that task.

-> **Note**: C-d executes end-of-file if whole equation is a VOID.
+> **Note**: SHIFT-C-d executes end-of-file if whole equation is a PVOID.

+##### delete_char_sel (SHIFT-C-d)
+Equivalent to delete_char but considering that effsel is in the opposite side of selection.

 ##### backward-delete-char (C-?, C-h)
-Counterpart of delete-char (not exactly reciprocal, but it has the same philosophy and is less complex).
+Counterpart of delete-char (not exactly reciprocal, but it has the same philosophy and is less complex because it avoids some TVOIDs cases.

 ##### transpose-chars (C-t)
-Equivalent to Transpose backward (M-LEFT).
+*   If there is no gsymb to the left of effsel, do nothing.
+*   Elif it is the last gsymb and there is only one gsymb in the equation excluding effsel if it is a TVOID, do nothing.
+*   Elif it is the last gsymb, exchange the positions of last two non-TVOID gsymbs.
+In addition, if orimode, select last gsymb with R; else, select a last TVOID, creating it if needed.
+*   Else, exchange positions of gsymbs at both sides of the cursor and forward_char.

+> **Temporal note**: Description may have inaccuracies and may be simplified.

+##### transmute_with_supeq (SHIFT-C-t)
+It is not a readline command.

+If selection is a block B and has a supeq SUP, exchange lop-B and lop-SUP, removing excess of parameters and including PVOIDs as needed.

 ##### transpose-words (M-t)
 *   If supeq SUP of selection exists and SUP has a mate to the left, transpose them.
 *   Else, do nothing.

+##### transmute_with_subeq (SHIFT-M-t)
+It is not a readline command.

+If selection is a block B and its last parameter is a block BSUB, exchange lop-B and lop-BSUB, removing excess of parameters and including PVOIDs as needed.

 ##### upcase-word (M-u)
 Uppercase every symbol which has sense (Latin and Greek letters) included in